knaranjo18/graphics_SpellFire/README.md

 			- Time stop potion
 	- Add particle effects to projectiles
 	- Add a staff or hand for the player
-	- Add movement bob up and down
+	- Add movement bob up and down when walking
 	- Improve collisions so players and enemies not allowed to walk through each other
-	- Implement progressive difficulty
+	- Implement progressive difficulty (maybe through waves of enemies?)
 	- Improve player stats when leveling up
 	- Add spell selection
 		- Add ice bolt spell
 		- Add blink teleport spell
+		- Add thunderwave spell (Close quarters AOE)

 - **Code improvement**